Will Chicago Become Next City to Implement a Plastic Bag Ban?

 Windy City Edging Closer to Ban

 Chicago has had an ongoing discussion about disposable plastic bags for quite a while now.
 It all started back in October of 2011 when a plastic bag ban was suggested.
-The State of Illinois made headlines last summer when their Governor attempted to pass radical pro plastic bag legislation in response to the suggested ban.
-After a lot of hard work, the proposal the Governor had supported did not pass, and while nothing is final, it looks like Chicago is closer than ever to banning disposable plastic bags throughout the city.
+Last summer, the State of Illinois made headlines when their Governor attempted to pass radical pro plastic bag legislation in response to the proposed ban.
+After a lot of hard work, the proposal the Governor had supported did not pass.
+While nothing is final, it looks like Chicago is closer than ever to banning disposable plastic bags throughout the city.

-In 2012 the Illinois legislators attempted to pass legislation that would have made it illegal for local governments within the state to ban disposable plastic bags.
+In 2012 the Illinois legislators attempted to pass legislation that would have made it illegal for local governments to ban disposable plastic bags.
 The fine print of this legislation called for additional recycling efforts with the goal of dramatically increasing the amount of plastic bags recycled.
-Under the proposal plastic bag manufacturers would have to register with the state, pay fees, set up bag collection and recycling programs and keep the state abreast of the results of their efforts.
+Under the proposal, plastic bag manufacturers would have to register with the state, pay fees, set up bag collection and recycling programs, and keep the state abreast of the results of their efforts.

-Manufacturers would also have to print their name on all of the bags they produce, so the origin of stray bags could be identified.
-This measure was largely supported by the plastic bag industry.
-While increased recycling is a noble cause and it seems very fitting to make the plastic bag manufacturers foot the bill for a campaign calling for more recycling, the notion of not allowing municipalities to pass laws regulating plastic bags was frightening.
+Manufacturers would also have to print their names on all of the bags they produce, so the origin of stray bags could be identified.
+The plastic bag industry primarily supported this measure.
+While increased recycling is a noble cause, and it seems very fitting to make the plastic bag manufacturers foot the bill for a campaign calling for more recycling, the notion of not allowing municipalities to pass laws regulating plastic bags was frightening.

-A budding activist, 12-year-old Abby Goldberg “Activist Abby”, started an online petition urging the governor to not sign the legislation.
-Goldberg was rightfully concerned that if this legislation were passed there would be no recourse against the plastic bag litter that was destroying the beauty and charm of her Grayslake, Illinois hometown on the outskirts of Chicago.
-Governor Pat Quinn ultimately did not sign the legislation that would have banned cities and towns from passing bag bans.
+A budding activist, 12-year-old Abby Goldberg “Activist Abby,” started an online petition urging the Governor not to sign the legislation.
+Goldberg was rightfully concerned that if this legislation were passed, there would be no recourse against the plastic bag litter that was destroying the beauty and charm of her Grayslake, Illinois hometown on the outskirts of Chicago.
+Governor Pat Quinn ultimately did not sign the legislation that banned cities and towns from passing bag bans.

 Proposal to Ban Bags Gains Momentum in Windy City

 The measure also calls on stores to offer biodegradable bags and to sell reusable shopping bags.
-Moreno cites a laundry list of reasons why single use plastic bags have no place in Chicago.
-It is estimated that 3.7 million plastic bags are used daily in Chicago, and 3 – 5 percent of these bags become litter – that’s roughly 185,000 plastic bags each and every day that become litter.
+Moreno cites a laundry list of reasons why single-use plastic bags have no place in Chicago.
+It is estimated that 3.7 million plastic bags are used daily in Chicago, and 3 – 5 percent of these bags become litter – that’s roughly 185,000 plastic bags each and every day that becomes litter.
 This is a staggering amount.

 Bag Litter is Destroying City and Surrounding Areas

-Plastic bag litter is an eye sore that makes areas look rundown, discourages tourism, decreases property values and ends up costing tax dollars to cleanup.
-Unfortunately these are the less severe drawbacks of plastic bag litter.
-Plastic bags can clog drainage systems and compromise the integrity of these systems, resulting in flooding which can put people’s homes and business in danger and can incur hefty clean up bills and insurance claims.
+Plastic bag litter is an eyesore that makes areas look rundown, discourages tourism, decreases property values, and ends up costing tax dollars to clean up.
+Unfortunately, these are the less severe drawbacks of plastic bag litter.
+Plastic bags can clog drainage systems and compromise the integrity of these systems, resulting in flooding, which can put people’s homes and businesses in danger and can incur hefty clean-up bills and insurance claims.
 It’s upsetting to see money and resources go to cleanup efforts when the problem, the plastic bag litter, is avoidable.

 Plastic bags are also an environmental hazard because they pose a risk to animals.
-Both land and water animals can mistakenly eat the bags or become stuck in stray plastic bags and death typically results.
+Land and water animals can mistakenly eat the bags or become stuck in stray plastic bags, and death typically results.

 Opposition Targets Ban

 Opponents of Ald.
-Moreno’s Plastic Bag Reduction Ordinance claim this measure would cause grocery stores to raise their prices in order to account for increased use of paper bags.
-Whenever a disposable plastic bag ban is proposed the argument levied against it is always that shoppers will replace their plastic bag habit with paper bags.
+Moreno’s Plastic Bag Reduction Ordinance claims this measure would cause grocery stores to raise their prices to account for the increased use of paper bags.
+Whenever a disposable plastic bag ban is proposed, the argument levied against it is always that shoppers will replace their plastic bag habit with paper bags.
 This launches into a discussion about how paper bags aren’t really that great for the environment because they are manufactured from paper.

-The info usually left out of this argument is that paper bags can vary greatly in their eco qualities.
-Paper bags made from virgin fiber are not very eco, whereas paper bags made from recycled post-consumer waste have a significantly more environmentally friendly construction.
-It is also worth noting that paper bags have a very high recycling rate and even if paper bags are carted off to a landfill they will safely breakdown.
+The info usually left out of this argument is that paper bags vary significantly in their eco qualities.
+Paper bags made from virgin fiber are not very eco, whereas paper bags made from recycled post-consumer waste have a substantially more environmentally friendly construction.
+It is also worth noting that paper bags have a very high recycling rate, and even if paper bags are carted off to a landfill, they will safely break down.

-Many bag bans (take a look HERE for the latest on bag bans worldwide) will regulate paper bags to a degree, too.
-It is fairly common for a plastic bag ban to mandate paper bags must be made from a certain percentage of recycled content and/or there must be text printed on the bags indicating that they can and should be recycled after they have fulfilled their usefulness.
+Many bag bans will regulate paper bags to a degree, too.
+It is pretty standard for a plastic bag ban to mandate paper bags must be made from a certain percentage of recycled content, or there must be text printed on the bags indicating that they can and should be recycled after they have fulfilled their usefulness.